 All political science majors must complete POSC396 Senior Project / SAGES Capstone.

-The senior project is an independent study supervised by a department faculty member, resulting in a paper and an oral presentation.
-For examples of capstone projects and their supervising faculty members, see here.
+The capstone is an independent study supervised by a department faculty member, resulting in a paper and an oral presentation.
+For examples of past projects, see here.

 Capstone Proposal and Course Registration

 Students enroll in POSC396 by requesting permission in SIS from the faculty member who has agreed to supervise their capstone.
-It is important to have confirmed a supervisor for the project the prior semester.
-Registration must be completed by the end of add/drop each semester.
-This requires the completion and submission of a capstone proposal to the Department Administrative Office prior to the end of add/drop for that semester (the second Friday).
+Registration must be completed by the end of add/drop (the second Friday) each semester.
+Registration is not considered complete until a capstone proposal form submitted by the supervisor is received by the Department Administrative Office.

 - Identification of the topic and the research question